CDCgov/NCHHSTP-DTBE-Varpipe-WGS/README.md

  - Builds a reference fasta and creates BWA indexes

-Latly, update the script tools/clockwork-0.11.3/clockwork script to correctly point to the clockwork 0.11.3 image
+Lastly, update the script tools/clockwork-0.11.3/clockwork script to correctly point to the clockwork 0.11.3 image

 ### Run the Pipeline ###